taimoorali-code/datafeed/README.md

 php artisan serve
 ```
-## Sync Product from Shopify Api to local Database
+## Sync Product from Shopify Api to local Database for Enlgish and Arabic

 ```bash